Holocaust Inversion and Distortion

 From 2023 on, spikes in Holocaust-inversion memes tracked conflict news.
 The "Jews weaponize the Holocaust" talking point is older than any one war.

 The Holocaust was the Nazi German state's systematic murder of about six million Jews during World War II, alongside millions of other victims.
 Holocaust inversion means twisting that history: for example saying Jews invented or exaggerated it for gain, calling Jews or Israelis "the real Nazis," or claiming the real lesson is that Jews became oppressors.
-(Britannica: The Holocaust; National Archives (U.S.): Holocaust-related records)
+(Britannica: The Holocaust; USHMM Holocaust Encyclopedia: Introduction to the Holocaust)

 These lines started early.
 After 1945, some voices in Germany and Austria talked as if Germany were the main victim and Jewish survivors asking for justice were greedy.
 In parts of the Arab world, denial and inversion were used against Israel.
 Later, far-right figures like David Irving claimed the genocide was exaggerated or fake.
-(Britannica: The Holocaust; Yale Avalon Project: Nuremberg trials)
+(Britannica: The Holocaust; USHMM: Holocaust denial (key dates))

 Today the same moves show up online and in protests: denial on one side, signs that call Gaza "the real Holocaust" or merge the Star of David with a swastika on another, plus posts that say Jews "use" the Holocaust to block criticism.
-Holocaust museums, the United Nations Holocaust remembrance programme, and many education groups document how distortion works—including claims that Jews mainly use the Holocaust for money or politics.
-(United Nations: Holocaust and the United Nations Outreach Programme; Britannica: Antisemitism)
+Holocaust museums, the United Nations Holocaust remembrance programme, and many education groups document how distortion works, including claims that Jews mainly use the Holocaust for money or politics.
+(United Nations: Holocaust and the United Nations Outreach Programme; USHMM: Misuse of Holocaust imagery today)

 Timeline